Hi! My name is Matt Wastradowski, and I’m a travel and outdoors writer based in Oregon.

 - Edited emails, websites, proposals, and marketing copy for progressive politicians and nonprofits

-- Pivoted toward a career centered on travel and outdoors writing, with a special nod to Oregon, the Pacific Northwest, and the region’s many wonders
+- Started travel and outdoors writing, with a special nod to Oregon, the Pacific Northwest, and the region’s many wonders

 I won’t bore you with a full-fledged resume here, but suffice to say: My 21-year-old self was onto something when he pined for a writing career.
 And, with luck, the best is yet to come.

 No matter the assignment or editor, I pride myself on three things: turning in clean and compelling copy, maintaining a positive demeanor, and meeting deadlines—no matter the circumstances.